 Trockenbeerenauslese, abbreviated as TBA

 Wines whose (grape) ripeness earns them a Prädikat are categorized as QmP wines.
-They are QWPSR wines in the eyes of the EU (European Union).
+They are Quality Wines Produced in Specified Regions (QWPSR) in the eyes of the European Union.
 When the ripeness of the grapes in a particular vineyard is not sufficient to earn the wine a Prädikat name, the wine can qualify as a “quality wine” in Germany’s second QWPSR tier, called QbA.
 Often just the term Qualitätswein appears on labels of QbA wines, and the name of the region will always appear.

 Most inexpensive German wines, such as Liebfraumilch, are light-bodied, fruity wines with pleasant sweetness — wines that are easy to enjoy without food.
 The German term for this style of wine is lieblich, which translates as “gentle.”
 The very driest German wines are called trocken (dry).
 Wines that are sweeter than trocken but dryer than lieblich are called halbtrocken (half-dry).
 The words trocken and halbtrocken sometimes appear on the label, but not always.

 You can make a good stab at determining how sweet a German wine is by reading the alcohol level on the label.
 If the alcohol is low — about 9 percent, or less — the wine probably contains grape sugar that didn’t ferment into alcohol and is therefore sweet.
 Higher alcohol levels suggest that the grapes fermented completely, to dryness.

 What’s noble about noble rot?Wine connoisseurs all over the world recognize Germany’s sweet, dessert-style wines as among the greatest wines on the face of the earth.
 Most of these legendary wines owe their sweetness to a magical fungus known as botrytis cinerea, commonly called noble rot.